 Since 2013, I have been the recipient of a generous European Research Council Starting Grant, which has brought a team of researchers into King’s for a project about culture in postwar Germany called Beyond Enemy Lines.
 I am also the beneficiary of an immensely supportive Philip Leverhulme Prize, awarded by the Leverhulme trust.
 At King’s I co-direct the Centre for Modern Literature and Culture and run the Ivan Juritz Prize, which celebrates creative experiment in all art forms.

-I review regularly for various publications (most frequently the Guardian and the Observer), have judged the Biographers’ Club Tony Lothian Prize and the PEN Hessell-Tiltman Prize panel and am pleased to be judging the Observer/Anthony Burgess Prize for Arts Journalism in 2017.
+I review regularly for various publications (most frequently the Guardian and the Observer) and have judged the Biographers’ Club Tony Lothian Prize, the PEN Hessell-Tiltman Prize and the Observer/Anthony Burgess Prize for Arts Journalism.
+I have also co-curated (with John-Paul Stonard) an exhibition, Melancholia.
+A Sebald Variation which features previously unseen works by Tacita Dean and Anselm Kiefer and runs until 10 December 2017.

-I live in West Hampstead with my husband and four-year-old son.
-I write at the London Library and in cottages by the sea, often in Norfolk and Suffolk.
+I live in London and have a five-year-old son.
+I write at the London Library and in Suffolk.